-Rick Heller is the head coach of the Iowa Hawkeyes.
+Rick Heller is the associate head coach of the Iowa Hawkeyes.
 Coach Heller lead the Hawkeyes to 204 victories which gives him an average of 34 wins per season — advancing to two NCAA Regionals and claiming the first Big Ten Tournament title in program history (Hawkeye Sports).

 Heller helped to guide six All-Americans and at least one first-team All-Big Ten selection in five of his six seasons.
 The most in six years all-time Iowa has had an amazing 21 Major League Baseball Draft picks.

 It does not end here for Coach Heller, his lead his team to a USA silver medal in the 2017 World University Games.
 They were the first Ameican team to win a medal in the University’s history.

 LRT Sports: What is the most important quality you look for in a recruit?

 If the player has the skill level to play for us, the most important quality is being a humble person.
 We look at a lot of traits, but I’ve never had a player that overachieved that wasn’t humble.

 LRT Sports: How can a recruit get on your radar?

 LRT Sports: When should an athlete contact you, what is the best way? (age, grade, time of year, email, phone, or other)

 As soon as they want to get the process started.
 Email and video.
 Also, coming to one of our camps.